plantenos/plan10-packages/Manual.md

 - If the package provides shlibs make sure to remove them from common/shlibs.
-- Some packages use patches and files from other packages using symlinks, generally those packages are the same but have been split as to aplan10 cyclic dependencies.
+- Some packages use patches and files from other packages using symlinks, generally those packages are the same but have been split as to avoid cyclic dependencies.
 Make sure that the package you're removing is not the source of those patches/files.
 - Replace the package template with the following: